 Entry, Exit & Visa Requirements

-To avoid possible confusion or delays, travelers are strongly advised to obtain a valid Ethiopian visa at the nearest Ethiopian Embassy prior to arrival.
+Travelers are advised to obtain a valid Ethiopian visa at the nearest Ethiopian Embassy prior to arrival.
 You must obtain a visa prior to arrival if you plan to enter Ethiopia by any land port-of-entry.
-Ethiopian visas ARE NOT available at the border crossing point at Moyale or at any other land border in Ethiopia.
+Ethiopian visas ARE NOT available at the border crossing point at Moyale or at any land border crossing points in Ethiopia.
 Visit the Embassy of Ethiopia website for the most current visa information.
 The Embassy of Ethiopia is located at 3506 International Drive NW, Washington, DC 20008; telephone (202) 364-1200; fax (202) 587-0195.

-Ethiopian tourist visas (one month or three month, single entry) may be available to U.S. citizens upon arrival at Bole International Airport in Addis Ababa in some cases.
-A Government of Ethiopia policy prevents travelers born in Eritrea, regardless of their current nationality, from receiving tourist visas at the airport.
+Ethiopian tourist visas (one month or three month, single entry) are available to U.S. citizens upon arrival at Bole International Airport in Addis Ababa.
 The on-arrival visa process is available only at Bole International Airport and is not available at any of the other airports in Ethiopia.
 The visa fee at Bole International Airport is payable in U.S. dollars.
+Current visa fees are $50 for one month and $70 for 3 months – both are only for single entry.
 Business visas of up to three months validity can also be obtained at Bole International Airport upon arrival, but only if the traveler has a sponsoring organization in Ethiopia that has made prior arrangements for issuance through the Ethiopian Main Department for Immigration & Nationality office in Addis Ababa.
-In some cases, U.S. tourist and business travelers have not been permitted to receive visas at Bole International Airport or have been significantly delayed.
+In some instances, U.S. tourist and business travelers have not been permitted to receive visas at Bole International Airport or have been significantly delayed.
+A Government of Ethiopia policy prevents travelers born in Eritrea, regardless of their current nationality, from receiving tourist visas at the airport.

-Travelers whose entry visa expires before they depart Ethiopia must obtain a visa extension through the Main Immigration Office in Addis Ababa and pay a monthly penalty fee of 20 USD per month.
+Current visa extension fees are $100 for a first time one month extension, $150 for a second time 15 day extension, and $200 for a third time 10 day extension.
+Travelers whose entry visa expires before they depart Ethiopia must obtain a visa extension through the Main Immigration Office in Addis Ababa.
+Currently, there is a overstay penalty fee of $5 a day from 1 up to 15 days and $10 a day after 15 days.
 Such travelers may also be required to pay a court fine of up to 4000 ETB (300 USD) before being permitted to depart Ethiopia.
 Court fees must be paid in Ethiopian Birr.
 Travelers may be detained by immigration officials and/or required to appear in immigration court, and are required to pay the penalty fee before they will be able to obtain an exit visa (20 USD, payable in dollars) permitting them to leave Ethiopia.

 Travelers should check with their sponsoring organization to ensure they have the correct documentation in place, or risk penalties, including detention, fines, and deportation.
 The Government of Ethiopia’s regulations also allow for similar penalties for those who assist others to reside illegally in Ethiopia.